malallas/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

 ## What is the average daily activity pattern?

+####This a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r